sabomichal/liquibase-mssql/README.md

 #### New Properties

-identityInsertEnabled - true/false - When set to true, allows explicit values to be inserted into the identity column of a table.
+identityInsertEnabled - true/false - when set to true, allows explicit values to be inserted into the identity column of a table.

 #### Sample